Matej Bel University

-As of October 2020, UMB's alumni, faculty, and staff have included: one prime minister of Slovakia; four justices of the Constitutional Court of Slovakia, two of whom currently serve; three Olympic medalists, and multiple senior EU and Slovak officials.
+Throughout its existence, UMB alumni, faculty, and staff have included one president and one prime minister of Slovakia; four justices of the Constitutional Court of Slovakia, two of whom currently serve; numerous Fulbright Scholars; and multiple senior EU and Slovak officials.
+Additionally, students and alumni have won 4 Olympic medals (2 gold).

 History

-Banská Bystrica has a long tradition in schooling and culture.
+Banská Bystrica (until 1920: Besztercebánya) has a long tradition in schooling and culture.
 In the 13th century, there had already existed a parish school, later a town school.
 In the 17th century, a Jesuit school, as well as Evangelical grammar schools, were founded.
 Matthias Bel, after whom the university is named, studied and later worked as a rector at the latter.

 In the 1850s and 1860s, the Catholic grammar school with Slovak as a tuition language became an important center of education in the Kingdom of Hungary.
-In the school year 1856–57 the first Teacher's Preparation Study was founded in Banská Bystrica (Besztercebánya), where Slovak language was taught together with German and Latin, thanks to the bishop Štefan Moyses.
+In the school year 1856–57 the first Teacher's Preparation Study was founded in Besztercebánya, where Slovak language was taught together with German and Latin, thanks to the bishop Štefan Moyses.